-Changes from 'today's' values of equilibrium annual NPP and total carbon storage due to changes in equilibrium climate and indicated atmospheric CO2 concentrations for the 12 economic regions in EPPA (Xiao et al., 1996b).
-See Table I for definitions of regions
+Changes from "today's" values of equilibrium annual NPP and total carbon storage due to changes in equilibrium climate and indicated atmospheric CO2 concentrations for the 12 economic regions in EPPA (Xiao et al., 1996b).
+See Table 1 for definitions of regions.

-In the initial versions of TEM, including Version 4.0 used by Xiao et al. (1995, 1996b) in the studies with the 2D-LO and other climate models, both input and output variables are assumed to represent equilibrium conditions.
-In equilibrium, the annual fluxes of carbon, nitrogen, and water into the terrestrial ecosystem equal annual fluxes of these compounds out of the ecosystem (e.g., annual NPP =annual heterotrophic respiration (R_H) so that annual NEP = 0.0).
+conditions.
+In equilibrium, the annual fluxes of carbon, nitrogen, and water into the terrestrial ecosystem equal annual fluxes of these compounds out of the ecosystem (e.g., annual NPP = annual heterotrophic respiration $(R{\rm H})$ so that annual NEP = 0.0).
 Thus, seasonal carbon, nitrogen, and water dynamics within a year can be examined, but transient interannual dynamics of carbon, nitrogen, and water cannot be simulated.
 For applications such as inclusion in the IGSM, a new version of TEM (Version 4.1) has been developed that can determine transient estimates of important carbon and nitrogen fluxes of terrestrial ecosystems based on transient CO2 concentrations and transient climate variables.
 The equilibrium assumption allowed variables such as photosynthetically active radiation, soil moisture, and relative leaf area to be estimated by intermediate models before initiating a TEM run (Pan et al., 1996).
 To develop TEM Version 4.1, the algorithms of these intermediate models have been incorporated into TEM so that all seasonal variables except air temperature, precipitation, and cloudiness are calculated concurrently each month.
 This new version of TEM can be used in either transient mode or equilibrium mode.

 When Version 4.1 is run in transient mode, there is no requirement that annual fluxes of carbon, nitrogen, and water into the terrestrial ecosystem equal annual output fluxes.
 Hence a non-zero NEP estimate is possible and NEP (i.e., net carbon exchange between atmosphere and land biosphere) can increase or decrease in response to transient climate change.
-For global extrapolation of a transient simulation, Version 4.1 uses the same global data sets of potential vegetation, soil texture, and elevation described earlier, and the transient carbon dioxide, surface temperature, precipitation, and cloudiness estimates derived from the coupled chemistry/climate model (Section 2.4) to simulate interannual dynamics of carbon, nitrogen, and water.
+For global extrapolation of a transient simulation, Version 4.1 uses the same global data sets of potential vegetation, soil texture, and elevation described earlier, and the transient carbon dioxide, surface temperature, precipitation, and cloudiness estimates derived from the coupled chemistry/climate model (Section 2.4) model to simulate interannual dynamics of carbon, nitrogen, and water.
 This latest version, run in transient mode, is used in all the runs described in the following sections.
-To initialize these runs, TEM Version 4.1 was run from assumed equilibrium conditions in 1765 to a non-equilibrium condition in 1976 driven by the 1765-1976 climate calculated using the 2D-LO model, with both TEM and the 2D-LO model being driven by the same observed CO2 history as used for the OCM initialization.
+To initialize these runs, TEM Version

+4.1 was run from assumed equilibrium conditions in 1765 to a non-equilibrium condition in 1976 driven by the 1765 -1976 climate calculated using the 2D-LO model, with both TEM and the 2D-LO model being driven by the same observed $CO_2$ history as used for the OCM initialization.